 CASCADE will develop a climate change risk assessment methodology, applicable to the Baltic Sea Region.
 This methodology will be used in training courses for city officials, responsible for civil protection on how to assess and manage the climate change risks.

-CASCADE will also strive for initiating a region-wide policy dialogue on the UN Sendai Framework for Disaster Risk Reduction.
+CASCADE will also strive for initiating a region-wide policy dialogue on the UN Sendai Framework for Disaster Risk Reduction and climate risks assessment legislation and practices.
 CASCADE thrives to form cross-sectorial cooperation between different levels of governance and for greater policy coherence on climate risk assessments.

 - We are looking forward to the fruitful cross-sectoral cooperation as this type of project has not been in executed in the BSR before.
 We aim to create positive cascading effects for improved risk reduction as the outcomes and results of the project can be replicated by all BSR countries, Toivonen says.